gdusbabek/genassist/README.md

 ## If you get bored...

+* staging and prod seem to be sharing a cookie space.
+The only way to fix this will be to use different host names.
 * sanity tests for staging and production deploys.
 * region support for rdio.
 * easy deployment to a new server.